Who Is Delta SkyMiles Good For?

 Beyond the lack of one-way awards, one of the big gripes is the difficulty of booking Delta award flights, so Ill tell you right now: Use Air France to search for inventory, not Delta.com.

-Beyond that, though, Delta’s partner network offers some really great redemptions within Europe and South America, so for short hops to hard-to-reach destinations that can easily run you $500 or more, you can cruise over in business class on 40,000 or 50,000 miles.
+Beyond that, though, Delta’s partner network offers some really great redemptions within Europe and South America, so for short hops to hard-to-reach destinations that can easily run you a great amount of cash back or you can cruise over in business class on earned with credit cards miles.

 Now that American has abruptly scrapped its incredibly valuable One World Explorer awards that offered great award redemption rates for round-the-world travel, Delta’s round-the-world awards are some of the only ones still kicking, and you can use them to easily get to especially out-of-the-way places like Tahiti, the Maldives and Australia through partner airlines.